tmichi/stl2bmp/README.md

 * GLFW (3.3 or later)
 * GLEW (2.1 or later)
 * Eigen (3.4 or later)

+I have confirmed that it works on Mac (Ventura), Windows 10, and Linux (Ubuntu 22.04).
 ## Build with cmake
 ```shell
 % mkdir build